 The name Duwell was chosen because, when spoken, it sounds exactly like the name of Bangladesh’s national bird, the doel.
 It is also a play on the English phrase: do well.

-Duwell Medical Center, based in Shariatpur, Bangladesh, is a 501(c)(3) non-profit organization established for the purpose of providing much-needed health care services to one of the largest populations in the world.
+Duwell Medical Center, based in Shariatpur, Bangladesh is a 501(c)(3) non-profit organization established for the purpose of providing much-needed health care services to a population that is one of the largest in the world.

-Bangladesh is also one of the poorest countries, where quality health care—provided by NGOs, and some private and government agencies—is nonetheless rationed by availability and cost, and quality health care is the exception, rather than the rule.
+Bangladesh is also one of the poorest countries, where quality health care provided both by private and government agencies is nonetheless rationed by availability and cost, and quality health care is the exception, rather than the rule.

-In 2012—starting with seed money from friends, relatives, and some donors, work began on a four-story, 50-bed hospital in the Shariatpur District.
-Construction of the building was completed in 2014 and some areas of the first floor were populated with equipment and supplies.
+In 2012—starting with seed money from friends, relatives, and work began on a four-story, bed hospital in the Shariatpur District.
+Construction of the building was completed in and some areas of the first floor were populated with equipment and supplies.

 One part-time MD oversees and